PatrickHK24/BigData/README.md

 - Other areas: either generalized or specialized skill demands.

-![Remote friendly companies difficulty](./assets/4_company_remote_friendly_difficulty.png) *Scatter plot displays which companies are "harder to apply to" based on average unique skills per job and average skills per job for top 10 companies with the highest number of vacancies for remote Business/Data Analysts posted in 2023; generated with ChatGPT from SQL result.*
+![Remote friendly companies difficulty](./assets/4_company_remote_friendly_difficulty.png) *Scatter plot displays which companies are "harder to apply to" based on average unique skills per job and average skills per job for the top 10 companies with the highest number of remote Business/Data Analyst vacancies posted in 2023; generated with ChatGPT from SQL result.*

 As the average salary is not available, we can only assume that top-right companies offer a higher compensation.
-If you are a seasoned Business/Data Analyst you might want to regulary check the career site of , whereas if you are looking entry-level roles you might want to consider monitoring bottom-left companies.
+Seasoned Business/Data Analyst should consider to regulary check the career site of Talentify.io, Insight Global, and Get It Recruit - Finance, whereas entry-level role job seekers should consider monitoring bottom-left companies (i.e., TELUS AI Data Solutions and Peroptyx).

 ### Query used
 ```sql